 The Company may invest respectively up to 25 percent of the Fund's value in debenture bonds, municipal debentures and debentures, which have been respectively issued by a credit institution with registered office in a Member State of the EU or another signatory state of the Agreement on the EEA.
 The condition for this is that the funds borrowed with the debentures are invested, so that they cover the liabilities of the debentures throughout their entire terms and serve the paramount purpose of debt repayment the payment of interest in the event of default of the Issuer of the debentures.
-If more than 5 percent of the Fund's value is invested in such debentures of the same Issuer, the total value of such debentures must not exceed 80 percent of the Fund's value.
-Securities, money market instruments and fund shares bought under the repurchase agreement are counted toward this investment limit.
+If more than 5 percent of the Fund's value is invested in such debentures must not exceed 80 percent of the Fund's value.
+Securities bought under the repurchase agreement are counted toward this investment limit.